Love City Groove (song): Eurovision Song Contest 1995

-On the night of the contest the song was performed 15th in the running order, following 's Frédéric Etherlinck with "La voix est libre" and preceding 's Tó Cruz with "Baunilha e chocolate".
+On the night of the Eurovision Song Contest, "Love City Groove" was performed 15th in the running order, following 's Frédéric Etherlinck with "La voix est libre" and preceding 's Tó Cruz with "Baunilha e chocolate".
 It received 76 points, placing 10th in a field of 23.
 It was succeeded as UK representative at the 1996 contest by Gina G with "Ooh Aah...
 Just a Little Bit".